chrbala/babel-plugin-fetch-relay-schema/README.md

 ## Options

-### Schema cache time to live (experimental)
+### Schema cache time to live
 You can set the environment variable GRAPHQL\_SCHEMA\_CACHE\_TTL to the number of milliseconds the schema cache should stay.
 Only do this in development mode, as it will slow down builds.
-Note that this relies on implementation details of getBabelRelayPlugin and may potentially break when the plugin is updated.

 GRAPHQL\_SCHEMA\_CACHE\_TTL applies to both GRAPHQL\_URL and GRAPHQL\_PATH usages.

 # TODO
 * Implement a retry mechanism for querying the schema - right now failures will just break it!
-* Detect cycles in GRAPHQL_PATH and throw instead of locking the process